-Tucker Carlson’s Fox News Show Is ‘Bleeding’ Advertiser Money As Sponsors Flee
+Tucker Carlson’s Fox News Show Is Bleeding Advertiser Money As Sponsors Flee

 Tucker Carlson’s Fox News show Tucker Carlson Tonight has seen its ad revenue drop by 50 percent since 2017, as advertisers flee the show amid calls for a boycott, even as ratings remain strong.

-As CNN reports, advertising breaks on Carlson’s show betray two important facts: first, the commercial breaks are shorter than they would be on similar news/opinion show in a similar time slot; second, the advertisers that do buy spots on Carlson’s show aren’t exactly big-name, nationwide brands.
+As CNN reports, advertising breaks on Carlson’s show betray two important facts: First, the commercial breaks are shorter than they would be on similar news/opinion shows in a similar time slot; second, the advertisers that do buy spots on Carlson’s show aren’t exactly big-name, nationwide brands.

 As to the amount of advertising time on the show, The Hollywood Reporter has the numbers.
 Prior to December 2018, Tucker Carlson Tonight averaged 36 different commercials during the hour-long program, not counting promo spots for other Fox News programming.
 These days, that number is down to 16.